nchrkis/overparametrization/README.md

 - Protocol: Train and evaluate on the same 500 points per dataset to study approximation and optimizer stability without a hold‑out split.
 - Metric: Symmetric Mean Absolute Percentage Error, SMAPE, as reported in the paper.

+## License
+Creative Commons Attribution 4.0 International, CC BY 4.0.

+## How to cite
+If you use these datasets, please cite the paper:

+Christakis N, Fung D, Drikakis D. When Bigger Isn't Better: Non‑monotonic Effects of Depth and Width on Neural Approximation and Generalization.
+Submitted to Neurocomputing, 2025.